Program type:

 Addiction Counseling and Groups (3 hrs)

-Principles and practice for the most common form of addictions treatment offered today.
+Principles and practice for the most common forms of addiction treatment offered today.
 Explores methods of dealing with substance use disorder issues in a group and offers opportunities to apply skills in class setting

 Assessment in Rehabilitation (3 hrs)